-- Empower more African Americans to become informed and empowered advocates to protect public lands with policymakers in Washington D.C., as well as in their states, counties, cities, and towns.
+- Empower more Black people to become informed and empowered advocates to protect public lands with policymakers in Washington D.C., as well as in their states, counties, cities, and towns.

 - Support increased and diverse participation and executive leadership in the Outdoor Recreation Economy.

 - Champion outdoor industry brands that share Outdoor Afro’s commitment to equity, access to parks for all Americans, and value sustainable global supply chains that respect human rights and the environment.

 - Engage with companies, not-for-profits, and leadership who advocate for reducing greenhouse gases and ensuring that the no communities disproportionately carry the costs of climate change.

 - Advocate for increased transportation funding to lower barriers to nature, so that more people, especially youth and their families, can have efficient, affordable means to get outdoors - especially to those places close to home.